Establishing Social Circles

 Quick facts about establishing social circles

-- The rules for social circles are different from the proposed expansion of social gatherings from five to 10 people.
+- The rules for social circles are different from the social gatherings

-- Social gatherings can be any 10 people from outside your household, but where physical distancing of at least two metres should be maintained.
+- Social gatherings are with people from outside your household or social circle, where physical distancing of at least two metres should be maintained.

 - While physical distancing does not need to be practised inside the social circle, other public health advice, including frequent hand washing, respiratory etiquette, and not touching your eyes, nose or mouth should be maintained.